 These positive effects have been scientifically corroborated, e.g. by the study “Schule ohne Stress (SOS, School without Stress)”.

-Photos: ©Helmut Reitter Architekt DI, Schafferer Holzbau, Günter R. Wett
+Photos: © Helmut Reitter, Schafferer Holzbau, Günter R. Wett